ShaanJ1/V8-Engine/README.md

 A working 3D printed V8 engine powered by a DC motor with controllable speeds up to 1000RPM.

 ### Note:
 Make sure to lubricate all moving parts to prevent damage to your 3D print.
 This project was made assuming that this will be printed in ABS, PETG, or another heat-resistant material.
-If you are using a material like PLA, note that the friction at high speeds may cause the print to melt or warp itself.
+If you are using a material like PLA, note that the friction at high speeds may cause the print to very quicky melt, warp, or damage itself in another way.

 ### Showcase
 *Coming soon...*